chejen/keys-translations-manager/README.md

 * Restart the server if you change any of these configurations.

-## Import
-* Transfer your locales from separate files to Keys-Translations Manager to make them easy to read, convenient to collaborate, and maintainable.
-(See [docs] [16] for more details)

-## Data Validation
-Keys-Translations Manager will help you validate your input and import, and here are 2 main principles:
-* The field `Key` is unique for every single project.
-* If the key "ui.common.add" exists, "ui", "ui.common", and "ui.common.add.*" are all disallowed.
-Otherwise, it would cause JSON parsing errors.

 ## CLI
 * Download locales without opening the web application.
 (See [keys-translations-manager-cli] [15] for more details)